Portions: 8 portions Calories: 73kcal |

-This lovely green spicy Middle Eastern sauce is such a versatile topping or condiment.
+Shug, Zhoug, or skhug, a lovely green spicy Middle Eastern sauce is a versatile topping or condiment.
 You can serve it on many dishes (and we have those suggestions too).
-Making skhug (also known as zhough, shug or s'khug) is easy as 1,2,3, scroll down to see step by step photos and video to make homemade skhug sauce.
+Making homemade skhug is super easy, so you can have it any day.

-You are going to love it with a freshly-made Sabich pita sandwich, or on some Shakshuka, or find many new uses for this popular Middle Eastern condiment.
+- You are going to love it with meat, sandwiches, soups, or find many new uses for this popular Middle Eastern condiment.

 Utensils and tools